Join Our Mailing List

 After all, Sutherland and his inner circle of Legacy osteopaths gave us biodynamics,

-Any efferent activity by a practitioner destroys a client's neutral by diminishing the power of the unerring potency, flooding the field of stillness with nervous system static.
-Efference loads the client's subtle body (craniosacral system) with static, inertia, false fulcra, and false midlines, all of which cause treatment reactions and symptoms - if we are in a biodynamic or post-biodynamic field.
+Any efferent practitioner activity destroys a client's neutral by diminishing the power of the unerring potency, which floods the field of stillness with nervous system static.
+Efference loads the client's subtle body (craniosacral system) with digital static, inertia, false fulcra, and false midlines, which cause treatment reactions and symptoms - if we are in a biodynamic or post-biodynamic field.

-Adamantly defending a one-sided contact breaks an osteopathic biodynamic practice boundary: offering one-sided contacts applied inside a biodynamic or post-biodynamic field creates a false midline - continuing to offer these contacts display a never-before-witnessed degree of ignorance and defiance of osteopathic biodynamics and post-biodynamics.
+Adamantly defending a one-sided contact breaks an osteopathic biodynamic practice boundary: offering one-sided contacts applied inside a biodynamic or post-biodynamic field creates a false midline.
+By continuing to offer these contacts, displays a never-before-witnessed degree of ignorance and defiance of osteopathic biodynamics and post-biodynamics.

 It is up to bodyworkers to decide